The Sadist (1963 film)

-The Sadist (also known as Profile of Terror and Sweet Baby Charlie) is a 1963 American exploitation film written and directed by James Landis, and stars Arch Hall, Jr. The film was distributed by Fairway International Pictures of the United States and Prima Film of Canada.
+The Sadist (also known as Profile of Terror and Sweet Baby Charlie) is a 1963 American thriller film written and directed by James Landis.
+It stars Arch Hall, Jr. as a psychopathic spree killer, patterned after Charles Starkweather, who takes a trio of hostages at a junkyard.
+The low-budget, independent film is notable for being the debut of future Academy Award-winning cinematographer Vilmos Zsigmond.
+It was distributed by Fairway International Pictures in the United States.

 Plot

-Three high school teachers, Ed (Richard Alden), Doris (Helen Hovey), and Carl (Don Russell), are driving through California's Antelope Valley on their way to a Dodgers game in Los Angeles.
+Three high school teachers, Ed, Doris, and Carl, are driving through California's Antelope Valley on their way to a Dodgers game in Los Angeles.
 The group’s Chevrolet Bel Air has some trouble and they are forced to pull off to a gas station/junkyard on the side of the road.
 After examining the vehicle Ed concludes that the fuel pump will need to be replaced.
 Doris and Carl search the junkyard looking for the owner, but they cannot find him.

 In the residence Carl finds a warm meal with a table set for four, but oddly enough nobody is in the house.
 The three realize this is very peculiar and start to seriously worry about their situation.
-At this point Charlie Tibbs, (Arch Hall, Jr.) a rather large young man wielding a Colt .45, and his semi-mute teenage girlfriend Judy (Marilyn Manning) show up.
+At this point Charlie Tibbs, a young man wielding a Colt .45, and his semi-mute teenage girlfriend, Judy, show up.
 Charlie and Judy have spent the past several days heading west from Arizona, leaving a trail of corpses behind them.
 Law enforcement is on the hunt for them, but Charlie has managed to stay a step ahead by changing vehicles frequently and then killing the people who offer their help.

 Charlie demands that Ed finish repairing the car and informs him that he and Judy will be stealing the Bel Air and taking off when Ed is done.
 Charlie threatens that if the three don't cooperate "it'll be the end of them."
 During the next hour, Charlie and his girlfriend verbally and physically torment Ed, Doris, and Carl; Doris calls Charlie an inhuman monster, and he rips her dress and smacks her, then forces Carl to kneel in the sand and plead for his life until Charlie finishes a soda, after which he shoots Carl in the head.

 Ed begins to try to work out how many shots Charlie has left in the gun, and asks Charlie a lot of questions about the people he's killed on the way to their current location.
 Charlie reveals he has two reloads left, and reloads the gun while taunting Ed gleefully.
 Doris hears the hum of a motor and thinks the police are coming, and Charlie becomes paranoid.
 He makes Ed hide in the trunk of a car while Judy holds Doris at knifepoint.
 Two police bikes pull in.
 After a tense few moments, Doris screams for help while Ed bangs on the lid of the trunk, but to no avail; Charlie has shot both cops dead.